seanh/oatcake/README.md

 ## Releases

-New releases are published to [GitHub](https://github.com/seanh/oatcake/releases) and [npm](https://www.npmjs.com/package/oatcake?activeTab=versions).
+Releases are published to [GitHub](https://github.com/seanh/oatcake/releases) and [npm](https://www.npmjs.com/package/oatcake?activeTab=versions).
-Subscribe to [GitHub's Atom feed for new releases](https://github.com/seanh/oatcake/releases.atom) to get notified of new releases so you can update your version number.
+Subscribe to [GitHub's Atom feed for new releases](https://github.com/seanh/oatcake/releases.atom) to get notified so you can update your version number.

 ## Documentation